 Seed Grant Program

 Many students at Lewis & Clark are entrepreneurs who identify problems, invent solutions, and develop transformative goods and services.
-In order to provide the initial financial spark these students need to pursue their entrepreneurial ambitions, the Bates Center for Entrepreneurship and Leadership (the “Bates Center”) is pleased to create the Seed Grant Program.
+In order to provide the initial financial spark these students need to pursue their entrepreneurial ambitions, alumnus Gerry Fischer provided funding for the Bates Center for Entrepreneurship and Leadership (the “Bates Center”) to create the Seed Grant Program.

 - Funding through the Seed Grant Program is available to Lewis & Clark students who are enrolled and in good standing at the College of Arts and Sciences at the time the proposal is submitted; and (ii) when funding is initially disbursed (a “Qualifying Student”).
 In the event of concurrent filings, proposals submitted by students who have participated in Winterim will be reviewed before those submitted by students who have not participated in Winterim.